dougzilla32/AsyncCancellation/README.md

 cancelContext.cancel()
 ```

-`main.swift` contains the image loading example from ['Async/Await for Swift' by Chris Lattner and Joe Groff](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619).
+[`main.swift`](https://github.com/dougzilla32/AsyncCancellation/blob/master/Source/main.swift) contains the image loading example from ['Async/Await for Swift' by Chris Lattner and Joe Groff](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619).

+### Limitations

+This implementation has a limitation where `suspendAsync` blocks the current thread until either `continutation` or `error` has been called.
+According to the Async/Await proposal `suspendAsync` is supposed to allow the current thread to resume execution while any of its coroutine are waiting to be resolved.

+To implement `suspendAsync` properly would require either a custom preprocessor that rewrites the code or would require compiler support.
+These is beyond the scope of this experimental implementation.

-### CancelToken
+### Assumptions

-...
-TODO: describe `CancelToken` error handling
+I made some assumptions about how coroutine contexts might work, and how to handle errors (such as cancellation) that are propagated up to `beginAsync`.
+These are described below:

-### Contextualizing async coroutines
+#### Contextualizing async coroutines

 The proposal for [Contextualizing async coroutines](https://forums.swift.org/t/contextualizing-async-coroutines/6588) is incorporated in this implementation.
-During my attempt to use contexts with async coroutines, I discovered that it is desirable to allow multiple contexts with `beginAsync`.
-Also, for nested `beginAsync` calls the contexts for the outer scopes should be preserved.
+I found that it is desirable to allow multiple contexts with `beginAsync`.
+Also for nested `beginAsync` calls, the contexts for the outer scopes should be preserved.
 My take on this is the following:

 * The coroutine context type is `Any`
 * Multiple contexts are combined into an array  `[Any]`